Apostasy (2017 film): Plot

 After clarifying what is acceptable with the elders, arguing that Luisa needs some basic support as she is heavily pregnant, Ivanna proceeds to visit Luisa and help her clean her flat.
 Ivanna encourages Luisa to continue speaking to the elders and comments about the possibility of all of them seeing Alex soon in the new system.
 Ivanna meets with the elder Steven to ask if Luisa is ready for reinstatement, but he says that while she is on her way, it is not quite in her heart yet.
 He urges Ivanna to further minimize contact and to stop visiting Luisa, as unnecessary contact with disfellowshipped individuals is itself a disfellowshipping offence.
 Luisa meets with the elders and they ask her what she has done to demonstrate repentance; she states that she has been respecting the disfellowshipping arrangement, living on her own for seven months, attending meetings, and praying.

-An elder comments that he doesn't think allowing Ivanna to clean her fridge is necessary contact.
+An elder opines that allowing Ivanna to clean her fridge is unnecessary contact.
 Luisa expresses frustration, saying that she has been doing all that she can and that she cannot do this anymore, before leaving in anger.
 She tells Ivanna that she finds the elders to be too demanding and controlling.
 Soon after this, Ivanna visits Luisa after she has given birth to a daughter named Leanne.
 Ivanna delights in holding her granddaughter, telling Luisa that she loves both of them very much.
 Ivanna and Luisa argue about the teachings of their religion, Ivanna making it clear that she wants Leanne to learn about God.
 When Luisa goes into the kitchen to get her mother a glass of water, Ivanna grabs Leanne out of her bassinet and takes her out to the car.
 As she is placing her on the back seat, Luisa runs out to the car and grabs Leanne.
 Ivanna mutters that she will "save" her granddaughter.
 The film concludes with a shot of Ivanna standing alone in a public space beside a stand of pamphlets promoting the faith.